nemequ/portable-snippets/README.md

  * [safe-math](https://github.com/nemequ/portable-snippets/tree/master/safe-math) —
    overflow-safe integer functions
  * [exact-width](https://github.com/nemequ/portable-snippets/tree/master/exact-width) —
-   exact width types (think `<stdint.h>`) which are used by some other headers
+   exact width types (think `<stdint.h>`)

-There are also a few modules which are not yet ready for widespread use, but would benefit greatly from testing:

  * [clock](https://github.com/nemequ/portable-snippets/tree/master/clock) —
    cross-platform wall clock, CPU time, and monotonic time

+There are also modules which are not yet ready for widespread use, but would benefit greatly from testing:

  * [unaligned](https://github.com/nemequ/portable-snippets/tree/master/unaligned) —
    fast unaligned loads & stores

+Modules can be used in isolation, though some do work better together, so if you can keep the whole repository together instead of just copying a single file we recommend you do so.

 Please don't be shy about filing issues about any of these; if you have problems it's likely others will, as well, so we would like to